apache/shardingsphere-elasticjob/README.md

 [![Stargazers over time](https://starchart.cc/apache/shardingsphere-elasticjob.svg)](https://starchart.cc/apache/shardingsphere-elasticjob)

-ElasticJob is a distributed scheduling solution consisting of two separate projects, ElasticJob-Lite and ElasticJob-Cloud.

 Through the functions of flexible scheduling, resource management and job management, it creates a distributed scheduling solution suitable for Internet scenarios, and provides a diversified job ecosystem through open architecture design.